halfminami/visual-sorting-algorithm/README.md

 ```
 and enter the url into browser (only checked on chrome)

-## notes
+## Notes
-Clock for sorting (times to compare/swap/copy) is randomly chosen.
+Clock for sorting (times to compare/swap/copy) was randomly chosen by me.
 The actual time differs by architecture.

-## sorts i implemented
+## Sorts I implemented
 I'm afraid I might have implemented wrong!
 - bubble sort
 - cocktail shaker sort